holon-platform/holon-datastore-mongo/README.md

 Just like any other platform module, this artifact is part of the [Holon Platform](https://holon-platform.com) ecosystem, but can be also used as a _stand-alone_ library.

 See [Getting started](#getting-started) and the [platform documentation](https://docs.holon-platform.com/current/reference) for further details.

-> THIS MODULE IS UNDER DEVELOPMENT.
-> The module documentation and usage guide will be available when the first stable release will be published.

 ## Code structure